I’m going to tell you this from the beginning: Working remotely is not for everyone.

 Even if you consider yourself a great communicator, the reality is not everyone in your team will know how to handle collaborating with a remote employee.
 Simply because they’re not yet used to it.

-Remember the key to effective communication is knowing the communication style of each team member.
+Remember that, when managing a remote team, the key to effective communication is knowing the communication style of each team member.

 For instance, I prefer voicing my opinions in writing.
 It’s easier for me to develop upon every detail than explain it verbally.